blank-port/Job-tracker-app/README.md

 - 📥 Add new job applications
 - ✏️ Edit existing job details
 - ❌ Delete jobs no longer needed
+- 💾 Save data in browser using `localStorage`
 - 📱 Mobile-responsive layout with polished UI

 ---